Mookuthi Amman: Release

 Mookuthi Amman was scheduled to release in theatres on 8 May 2020, but was then postponed due to the COVID-19 pandemic.
 In late October 2020, it was announced that the film would be having a direct-to-streaming release via Disney+ Hotstar, on the occasion of Diwali, 14 November 2020.
-The Telugu-dubbed version Ammoru Thalli was released on the same day, and premiered on Star Maa on 7 March 2021, and registered an average TRP rating of 6.62.
-The Tamil version of the film was telecast through Vijay TV on 14 April 2021, and the Malayalam version premiered on Asianet on 18 April 2021.
-The Hindi-dubbed version directly premiered on Goldmines TV channel on 26 November 2022.
+The Telugu-dubbed version Ammoru Thalli was released on the same day, and premiered on Star Maa on 7 March 2021.
+The original Tamil version had its television premiere on Star Vijay on 14 April 2021.

 Critical reception

 Baradwaj Rangan wrote for Film Companion, "If Balaji wants to write a serious film about us and God, then that's his prerogative.
 But this film, with its wild shifts in tone, never finds its footing".
 K. Janani of India Today wrote, "Mookuthi Amman is a clever and smart Amman film that is relevant in today's times and questions several important issues plaguing the country."
 Manoj Kumar R of The Indian Express wrote, "There is not a single dull moment in Mookuthi Amman even when things don't add up in terms of logic or continuity.
 And it is one of the redeeming qualities of Mookuthi Amman."

 Srivatsan S. of The Hindu wrote, "Balaji operates within the limitations – both as an actor and writer – that may have worked in his favour to a certain extent in LKG and now, in Mookuthi Amman."
 Nandini Ramnath of Scroll.in wrote, "The humour, mostly rumbustious and occasionally sly, is superbly performed by the cast.
 While Balaji makes a convincing truth-seeker, Urvashi hogs the show as his garrulous and addle-brained mother.
 Nayanthara is perfect as the glamorous goddess with an enviable wardrobe and jewellery collection and her own special back-light, which bathes her in an irresistible glow."